 Don’t give up your day job just yet!
 Spending some time to get things going is a good small business idea because it gives you more financial freedom and the potential to scale up if it works out.
 While you may dream of a huge office in a skyscraper, working from home is a valuable small business tip for those just getting started since it’ll save quite a bit of money.
 Some home business ideas with low startup costs include:

 - Virtual Assistance

 - Home Daycare

 Write a Business Plan

-After determining the direction you want to go, put your ideas down on paper!
-This is an important step in starting your own business, as it will give you direction and a general timeframe.
-Answer important questions like what you hope to achieve, actionable steps to make it happen, and how you plan to grow, in addition to outlining these points:
+After determining the direction you want to go, it’s time to come up with a business plan.
+This is a critical step when starting your own small business because it’ll provide you with a map and general timeframe for completing your goals.
+Answer important questions like what you hope to achieve, actionable steps to make it happen, and how you plan to grow—in addition to these priorities: